Guide to Stereolithography (SLA) 3D Printing

 What is Stereolithography 3D Printing?

-Stereolithography belongs to a family of additive manufacturing technologies known as vat photopolymerization.
+Stereolithography belongs to a family of additive manufacturing technologies known as vat photopolymerization, commonly known as resin 3D printing.
 These machines are all built around the same principle, using a light source—a laser or projector—to cure liquid resin into hardened plastic.
 The main physical differentiation lies in the arrangement of the core components, such as the light source, the build platform, and the resin tank.

 Watch how stereolithography (SLA) 3D printing works.